Colorectal Tumors in Adolescents and Young Adults

 Patients with diffuse juvenile polyposis have a 50% lifetime risk of colorectal carcinoma.
 This may be due to chronic inflammation that produces reactive hyperplasia, which then progresses to dysplasia or adenomatous changes.
 These polyps often have an ulcerated surface and demonstrate more epithelium with a villous or papillary configuration.

 In addition to the epithelial dysplasia that occurs in juvenile polyps, adenomas are also often present.
-Thus, the approach to affected patients is similar to that taken in patients with FAP.
+Thus, management is similar to that taken in patients with FAP.
 Some authors recommend monitoring these patients with an annual complete blood cell (CBC) count (to detect anemia due to GI bleeding), semiannual colonoscopy, and subsequent colectomy if severe dysplasia, bleeding, or rapid polyp formation occurs.
 Others advocate for prophylactic colectomy.

 Associated congenital defects include cleft palate, malrotation, polydactyly, and cranial abnormalities.